benmangnall01/Renal-Cell-Carcinoma-RNA-seq-Analysis/README.md

 The pRCC samples show coordinated transcriptional changes involving tumor proliferation, immune-associated processes and loss of renal/metabolic expression.

-The project also demonstrates independent processing of raw RNA-seq reads through quality control, trimming, alignment and gene-level quantification rather than relying exclusively on a deposited processed dataset.

 ## Dataset

 GEO accession: GSE180777